eeeneko/ovo/docs/ovo_Timer/README.md

 >And also, use `g++ yourCode.cpp -std=c++14 -pthread` to compile <br/>
 ---------
 ### Timer.setTimeout()
-This can let your be executed after certain time.
+This can let your function be executed after certain time.
 #### Params:
  - **auto function** Your function. `Lambda Expression is allowed!`
  - **int delay** Time to delay in milliseconds.